flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-10/index.md

     body: >-
       > “For me, I’ve got the right to wear what I want.
 That’s what’s so dope about this country – it’s a free country.
-I got the right to think what I want;A I have the right to feel what I want and I will not be bullied because I do what I feel.”
+I got the right to think what I want; I have the right to feel what I want and I will not be bullied because I do what I feel.”

-      Kanye West to 'TMZ' explaining why he wears a 'Make America Great Again' hat andA defending his support of Pres.
+      Kanye West to 'TMZ' explaining why he wears a 'Make America Great Again' hat and defending his support of Pres.
 Trump.A Kanye went on to say "I support our president, bottom line, no matter who they are."
     _key: card-6-9802caf1-6161-4b0b-a9a0-f06cd398a95f
   - order: 6